PdxCodeGuild/Programming101/practice/unit_4/exercise_1.md

 ### **1.1**

-Print all the number in the list that are less than 5.
+Print all the number in the list that are less than or equal to 5.

     numbers: 3, 3, 10, 5, 4, 5, 6, 5, 7, 2

-    output:
     Less than five: 3, 3, 4, 2

 ### **1.2**